Cashews are one of America’s favorite nuts.

 These additives are not needed – homemade cashew milk is thick and delicious milk all on it’s own!
 And why are they trying to ruin the amazing nutrition found naturally in cashew?

 Nuts like cashews are the ideal way to consume monounsaturated fats – the ones that help with glucose and insulin levels and keep our cholesterol in check.
-They’re also a source of several micro-nutrients like copper (helps the body to use iron, eliminates free radicals, helps in the development of bone and connective tissue, and the production of the skin and hair pigment called melanin) and magnesium (vital for bones, also regulate nerves and muscle tone).
+They’re also a source of several micro-nutrients like copper and magnesium.
 It also has manganese, phosphorus and a little bit of tryptophan.
-Yes, the same ingredient that makes us sleepy after Thanksgiving dinner (or could that just be from overeating?).
+Yes, the same ingredient that makes us sleepy after Thanksgiving dinner.
+(Sources 1, 2)

 The good news is commercial cashew milk costs less than coconut milk.
 The bad news?
 It’s more than hemp milk.
 Amazon sells it for $5.36 (including shipping) for one quart and that won’t get you very far when you’re using it for cooking, baking or just plain ‘ol drinking.